Jamie Holland

-Jamie Lorenza Holland (born February 1, 1964) is an American former professional football wide receiver in the National Football League (NFL).
+Jamie Lorenza Holland (born February 1, 1964) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
 He played six seasons for the San Diego Chargers (1987–1989), the Los Angeles Raiders (1990–1991), and the Cleveland Browns (1992).
-He was selected by the Chargers in the seventh round of the 1987 NFL draft with the 173rd overall pick.
+He played college football for the Ohio State Buckeyes and was selected by the Chargers in the seventh round of the 1987 NFL draft with the 173rd overall pick.

 In 2010, he became a volunteer coach for the Capital City Steelers, a Pop Warner youth football and cheer organization in Raleigh, NC.
 He has also served as a teacher and a wide receiver coach for Wake Forest High School.